| |

 |

-From suburban Pointe-Claire, on Montreal's west island, M.G. and the Escorts saw some chart action at local radio station CFCF with their 1966 debut seven-incher, the rather lame merseybeat of 'Please Don't Ever Change'.
-The boys, at the time still sporting matching Carnaby Street suits and spiffy Beatle boots, were kept busy on the Ottawa valley circuit, playing high school dances around Ottawa, Kingston and Brockville.
-By early 1967 though, after losing their Beatlemania fetters, the boys really hit their stride with their third release for the Reo label, this brilliant double-sider that reached number nine locally.
+By early 1967 though, after losing their Beatlemania fetters, M.G. and the Escorts had really hit their stride with their third release for the Reo label, a brilliant double-sider that reached number nine locally.
 'A Someday Fool' is fiery garage rock, lifted by a blazing fuzz guitar riff and a powerfully simple rhythm.
-The flipside reveals shades of the Buckinghams - 'It's Too Late' is flower-pop soul, a blue-eyed crooner with mellifluous organ and supper-club vibes subtly tucked away in the mix.
+The flipside reveals shades of the Buckinghams.
+'It's Too Late' is flower-pop soul, a blue-eyed crooner with mellifluous organ and supper-club vibes subtly tucked away in the mix.
 You'll have this one wedged in your brain for days.

 |